 The DIP will call the API declared in the callback.
-Initially the maximum number of records sent in a single call will be set to 50,000, however, this value will be under review.
-There are no restrictions regarding sending messages on different messages channels within the same API call.
-This is left to the discretion of the message sender.
+Initially the maximum number of records sent in a single call will be set to 50,000,however, this value will be under review, or the maximum number specified in the callback request.-Only messages There are no restrictions regarding sending messages on differenton the same messages channels will be sent inthin the same API call.
+Also, the payload size will not exceed the size specified in the call back request: the DIP will collate all outstanding messages on the channel and if there is a message that exceeds the limit requested, then that message will be sent in the next.
+This is left to the discretion of the message sender. transaction.